 Having looked at the default settings relating to the 'crystallisation' of benefits, it remains only to reiterate that, since 'UFPLS' withdrawals (the software's default mode of operation) are an alternative to drawdown, benefits will not get deposited into pension drawdown without the software being given an instruction to do so.

-(There are now a couple of ways by which one can move benefits into pension drawdown, if desired).
+(There are now a couple of ways by which one can move benefits into pension drawdown, as desired).

-It remains the case, nevertheless, that the software will create an empty 'Pension Drawdown' account, corresponding to (and linked to) the respective money purchase account, to receive crystallised benefits, if desired.
-As a result, in the Pensions > Money Purchase screen, you will see that your newly-created account has a small 'link' next to it, as illustrated below:
+It remains the case that the software will create an empty 'Pension Drawdown' account, corresponding to (and linked to) the respective money purchase account, into which crystallised benefits will be deposited, as instructed.
+As a result, in the Pensions > Money Purchase screen, you will see that your newly-created MP account has a small 'link' next to it, as illustrated below:

 NB: Back in the Pensions > Money Purchase screen, there is no longer an option labelled Income from Drawdown Pension.
-Scheduling an income from a pension drawdown account will now be carried-out via the new 'Planned Withdrawals' screen, reached via the left-hand menu.
+Scheduling an income from a pension drawdown account will now be entered within the new 'Planned Withdrawals' screen, reachable via the left-hand menu.

-As with un-crystallised 'money purchase' benefits, the software assumes - in the event that taxable benefits have been received into the drawdown account - that benefits are to be used on an As Needed basis, starting from the individual's (default) Retirement event.
+As with un-crystallised 'money purchase' benefits, the software assumes - in the event that taxable benefits have been deposited into pension drawdown - that benefits are to be used on an As Needed basis, starting from the individual's (default) Retirement event.
 This will be the case unless one instructs the software otherwise, via the Pensions > Drawdown Pension screen, under Withdrawal Limit & Annuity > Withdrawal Limits as illustrated below: